 Due to the administrative cost associated with processing donations of stock, we ask that donors donate stock directly to GiveWell only if the value of the stock at the time of transfer is estimated at approximately $1,000 or more.
 More information on giving appreciated stock to GiveWell, either through E*Trade or GiveWell’s Vanguard donor-advised fund, is available here.
 You can also use Betterment to donate appreciated stock to GiveWell.
-If you’re interested in making a Bitcoin donation to GiveWell, please email us at firstname.lastname@example.org to receive instructions on how to give.
+If you’re interested in making a donation of cryptocurrency, such as Bitcoin, to GiveWell, please follow the instructions here.

 - Look into donor-advised funds to make the process smoother and more consistent year-to-year.
 Donor-advised funds allow donors to make a charitable donation (and get a tax deduction) now, while deciding which charity they’d like to support later.
 The donation goes into a fund that is “advised” by the donor, and the donor may later recommend a grant from the fund to the charity of his/her choice.